Updated Jun 16, 2026§ For Everyday Items

 What’s the loudest key finder available?

-The Chipolo ONE Spot is the loudest key finder currently available, rated up to 120dB, roughly equivalent to a rock concert at close range.
-The Chipolo Pop and Pebblebee Clip 5 reach approximately 94dB, the original AirTag was around 86dB, and the AirTag 2 is 50% louder than its predecessor (approximately 94–100dB).
-For finding keys lost in sofas, deep pockets, or noisy environments, the Chipolo ONE Spot’s volume is a genuine practical advantage.
+The Pebblebee Clip 5 is rated up to 130dB, the loudest on this list, roughly equivalent to a rock concert at close range.
+The Chipolo Pop is rated at 120dB; Apple publishes no decibel figure for AirTag 2, only that it’s 50% louder than the original.
+For finding keys lost in sofas, deep pockets, or noisy environments, the Pebblebee Clip 5’s volume is a genuine practical advantage.
 For the full rundown of what changed between AirTag generations, see our AirTag 2 vs AirTag 1 comparison.

 Which key finder works with both iPhone and Android?